 Sometime in the 1850s, Moore bought a home in Newport, R.I., and became a summer resident.

-The house is known as ‘Cedars,' ‘Clement C. Moore House,’ and ‘The Night Before Christmas House.’
+The house is known as ‘Cedars,’ ‘Clement C. Moore House,’ and ‘The Night Before Christmas House.’
 It still stands at 25 Catherine St., though it has been broken up into apartments.
 Some have claimed that he wrote ‘A Visit from St. Nicholas’ in Newport.
-The Redwood Library tells us that’s unlikely as the house hadn’t been built when the poem was written.
+The Redwood Library tells us that’s unlikely as the house hadn’t been built when Moore wrote the poem.

 The First National Christmas Tree from Vermont